ghassansalloum/PiVideoPlayer/README.md

 # PiVideoPlayer
-Raspberry Pi Zero + LCD HAT video player + Bluetooth audio
+Raspberry Pi Zero W + LCD HAT video player + Bluetooth audio

-* The Raspberry Pi is [this one](https://www.raspberrypi.org/products/raspberry-pi-zero/?resellerType=home).
+* The Raspberry Pi Zero W is [this one](https://www.raspberrypi.org/pi-zero-w).
 I chose this one because I wanted the small form factor, for portability.
 * The LCD IPS 1.3" HAT is this one from [Waveshare](https://www.waveshare.com/1.3inch-lcd-hat.htm).
 Buy it on [Amazon](https://www.amazon.com/interface-Embedded-Controller-Compatible-Raspberry/dp/B07FDQVYFM).

 The high level structure of this project is: